csalhab/employee-tracker/README.md

 ## Description

-Before getting into the explanation, [>>>>> You may click here for Emplooyee Tracker's video walk-thru <<<<<](https://linkComing.com)
+-This homework/app is a terminal interface, for now, that allows an employer to manage their employees list, including adding new employees, assigning their roles and departments and controlling if an employee has a manager.
+New roles and departments may also be added.
+Additionally, the interface provides a way to view all relevant information on the employee, such as what role and department they have as well as the total utilized budget for a department.
+Updates can also be made to employees, should they change a role or department or manager.
+Finally, the app also supports updating information as well as removing items such as an employee from the list.

--This homework/app is a terminal interface for now.
+## Technologies Used

 -It has a fun introduction via the ASCIIART-Logo module where a splash screen (that is, a rectangular panel with the logo inside panel) is rendered on the terminal.
 It has a nice yellow border and the logo is in cyan.
 Both of which makes this fun introduction pop a little.

--It leverages inquirer module for prompt questions input/choices.
+-It leverages Inquirer module for prompt questions input/choices.

--Behind the interface though is mysql module that is hooked into a local database.
-The local database was created using schema and seed sql files, both of which are included in this repo (named: employee_trackerDB_Schema.sql & employee_trackerDB_Seed.sql, respectively).
+-Behind the interface though is MYSQL module that is hooked into a local database.
+The local database was created using SCHEMA and SEED sql files, both of which are included in this repo (named: employee_trackerDB_Schema.sql & employee_trackerDB_Seed.sql, respectively).
 Data was pre-populated into this database.

 -The database is named employee_trackerDB.
 It has 3 tables.
 2 tables make use of FK/Foreign Keys.
 For better understanding of these 3 tables, please refer to the design mockup and details that are in the Instructions section below.